zhentaoshi/Econ5121A/README.md

 Dates: September 11, 18, 25; October 9, 16, 23, 30; November 6, 13, 20, 27; Dec 4 (12 lectures)

 ### Assessment

 * Attendance (15%): open webcam in each class
 * Assignment (35%): hand in one week after assignment
 * Final (50%): open-book, but no electric devices are allowed

 ### Prerequisites

 Undergraduate level *multivariate calculus* (two semesters), *linear algebra* (one semester), and *probability and statistics* (one semester).
 Undergraduate *econometrics* is a plus, though not necessary.

+### Computing Environment

+Options:

+* **SCRP**.
+Each CU student has [an account](http://scrp.econ.cuhk.edu.hk/guide/account-and-access).
+Copy and paste the lines in the [Rscript](https://github.com/zhentaoshi/Econ5121A/blob/master/Rpreload.R) when logging into RStudio.
+* **Local RStudio**.
+Use the [Rscript](https://github.com/zhentaoshi/Econ5121A/blob/master/Rpreload.R) for git repo and package.
+May have conflict with pre-existing installation.
+* **Local Docker**.
+Use Docker image built from [Dockerfile](https://github.com/zhentaoshi/Econ5121A/blob/master/Dockerfile).
+Clean environment.
+Need to install [Docker](https://www.docker.com/products/docker-desktosp).